JDENredden/jekyll/about.md

 #### Security

-The connection between Render and Cloudflare is secured with a [Let's Encrypt](http://letsencrypt.org) SSL/TLS certificate, and the connection between Cloudflare's CDN and you is secured with a [Cloudflare SSL/TLS](https://www.cloudflare.com/ssl/) certificate.
+The connection between Render and Cloudflare CDN is secured with a [Let's Encrypt](http://letsencrypt.org) SSL/TLS certificate, and the connection between Cloudflare CDN and you is secured with a [Cloudflare SSL/TLS](https://www.cloudflare.com/ssl/) certificate.

 If you're connection to this website is not secure, please [let me know](#contact).

 #### Blogging

-Blogging is powered by [Jekyll](https://jekyll.com) with a theme originally based on [Poole](https://github.com/poole/poole).
+Blogging (and the entire site) is powered by [Jekyll](https://jekyll.com) with a theme originally based on [Poole](https://github.com/poole/poole).
 In addition this website utilises the following plugins: [jekyll-feed](https://github.com/jekyll/jekyll-feed), [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2), [jekyll-gist](https://github.com/jekyll/jekyll-gist), [jekyll-archives](https://github.com/jekyll/jekyll-archives).

 #### Miscellaneous

-This website domain is registered with [Hover](https://hover.com/COgRpA0U) with DNS managed by [Cloudflare DNS](https://www.cloudflare.com/dns/).
+The domain, [jden.me](https://jden.me), is registered with [Hover](https://hover.com/COgRpA0U) with DNS managed by [Cloudflare DNS](https://www.cloudflare.com/dns/).

 My email is powered by [Mailbox.org](https://mailbox.org/en/) and [ProtonMail](https://protonmail.com).